 Too much Sweetener?

 If you look at this recipe, it calls for a bunch of sweetener.
-I tried making this chocolate avocado mousse with varying amounts of sweeteners and found that this was the perfect blend of xylitol and stevia.
+I tried making this chocolate avocado mousse with varying amounts of sweeteners and found that this was the perfect blend of sweeteners.
 You can read this post on the problem with stevia taste and this one called What Is Stevia to find out more about using stevia and blending it with other sweeteners.

 The sweetener is needed to offset the avocado flavor, but of course you can adjust down if you like.